 Dual Enrollment Students and Professors

-Textbooks are to be picked up and returned to the Fullerwood Center, 10 Hildreth Drive, St. Augustine, Florida during the days and hours identified through your dual enrollment contact.
+Textbooks must be requested online and returned to the Fullerwood Center, 10 Hildreth Drive, St. Augustine, Florida during the days and hours identified through your dual enrollment contact.
 That same information is available on the SJRSC dual enrollment website. (http://www.sjrstate.edu/dual.html) If you lose or damage the book you will be charged the full replacement price.
 It is your responsibility to speak to your professor about your inability to write in lab manuals, solution manuals, or study guides.
 If you have any questions, please feel free to contact our office at 904-547-3947.

 Textbook Checkout Agreement

 Access to free textbooks is a privilege that comes with responsibility.
-When you come in to pick up your books, you will fill out and sign the Dual Enrollment Checkout Agreement.
-Signing this page assures us that you are responsible for the materials you borrow.
+When you complete your online textbook request you are digitally signing the Dual Enrollment Checkout Agreement.
+Completing the online request for textbooks and digitally signing the Dual Enrollment Checkout Agreement assures us that you are responsible for the materials you borrow.